- What are similar homes?

 These tips are a great place to start, but there are many ways you can save energy and money.
 The reports and this website include strategies that are most effective in typical homes.
 Not all of them will apply to your home, and there may be other ways you use less energy.
 We encourage you to contact us and share more ideas with us on how you are using less energy.

-View more tips here.
+View more ways to save.
 The U.S. Department of Energy and ENERGY STAR® are good, independent resources for additional information on energy savings.

 Yes!
 Reports can be sent to you via e-mail.
 You can update your account preferences here.
 You can also contact us by email or by phone at (888) 237-4411 for additional assistance.